 If you see ads that aren't appropriate for the age group the app was designed for, report the ad to Google.

 If you share your Android phone or tablet with others, including children, you can turn on parental controls to block downloads or purchases of content based on the content maturity level.
 You can choose different parental control settings for each type of content, and for each device.

 To help prevent accidental or unwanted purchases on your device, authentication is required before any purchases, including in-app purchases, are made from any apps available in the Family section, even if you don’t usually require one.

 Use Google Play Family Library

-You can share purchased apps, games, movies, TV shows and books from Google Play with up to five other family members once you set up Google Play Family Library.
+You can share purchased apps, games, movies, TV shows, and books from Google Play with up to 5 other family members once you set-up Google Play Family Library.